ciren/cilib/docs/design/lenses.md

 information for a given type.
 The scala compiler provides the evidence through the use of its implicit lookup mechanics.
-This may seem quite like a mouthful, but let's have a look a few examples that will hopefully make the usage clearer.
+This may seem quite like a mouthful, but let's have a look a few examples that will attempt to make the usage clearer.

 Based on the normally accepted usage of "classy lenses", the typeclasses that expose the lenses are generally prefixed with ``Has``.
 An example of